GoogleChrome/web.dev/src/site/content/en/learn/privacy/encryption/index.md

 Once you're happy with your migration to HTTPS, or if you've already done that, then you can add a [Strict-Transport-Security HTTP response header](https://developer.mozilla.org/docs/Web/HTTP/Headers/Strict-Transport-Security) to your outgoing responses.
-A browser which has accessed your site before will record having seen this header, and from then on will automatically access this site as HTTPS_ even if you request HTTP_.
+A browser which has accessed your site before will record having seen this header, and from then on will automatically access this site as HTTPS even if you request HTTP.
 This avoids going through your redirect as above: it's as if the browser silently "upgrades" all requests to your service to use HTTPS.

 Similarly, you can serve an [Upgrade-Insecure-Requests](https://developer.mozilla.org/docs/Web/HTTP/Headers/Upgrade-Insecure-Requests)